-Working with a team of collaborating builders, sculptors and engineers, Villar Rojas tests the limits of clay to create an apparently fossilised world of ruins and ancient monuments that plays with the concept of time, history, modernity and the future.
+Working with a team of collaborating builders, sculptors and engineers, Villar Rojas tested the limits of clay to create an apparently fossilised world of ruins and ancient monuments that played with the concept of time, history, modernity and the future.
 Overarching connections between his projects create a larger narrative, with themes and forms reappearing and reconfiguring themselves over time.
-As with My Dead Family, which saw him create a 28-metre-long sculpture of a whale stranded in a forest for the Biennial at the End of The World, each installation can seem as if is the last chapter of an unknown mythical saga.
+As with My Dead Family, which saw him create a 28-metre-long sculpture of a whale stranded in a forest for the Biennial at the End of The World, each installation can seem as if it is the last chapter of an unknown mythical saga.

-For his first exhibition in the UK, Villar Rojas re-casts this potent mix of myth and imagination responding to the Serpentine Sackler Gallery, a former munitions store built in 1805.
-Taking inspiration from the brick-vaulted Gunpowder Rooms that sit at the centre of the building, the artist reimagines the architecture and original purpose of the new Gallery at the very moment it is revealed to the world for the first time.
+For his first exhibition in the UK, Villar Rojas re-cast this potent mix of myth and imagination responding to the Serpentine Sackler Gallery, a former munitions store built in 1805.
+Taking inspiration from the brick-vaulted Gunpowder Rooms that sit at the centre of the building, the artist reimagined the architecture and original purpose of the new Gallery at the very moment it was revealed to the world for the first time.
 Drawing on the artist's self-declared fascination with topics as diverse as science fiction, comic books, popular music and quantum mechanics, his often fantastical sculptures appear as relics from an invented antiquity or an imagined future.

-A key element to his installation at the Serpentine Sackler Gallery is the implicit presence of another parallel site of production, a traditional brickworks in Rosario, Argentina, which - alongside its daily production of bricks - functions as a laboratory of artistic experimentation for Villar Rojas.
+A key element to his installation at the Serpentine Sackler Gallery was the implicit presence of another parallel site of production, a traditional brickworks in Rosario, Argentina, which - alongside its daily production of bricks - functions as a laboratory of artistic experimentation for Villar Rojas.
 The farm produces handmade bricks, using the ancient method of mixing the raw materials in the ground using animal power before hand firing them in glowing pyramidal towers.
-The immediacy and rawness of this production process, which originally drew Villar Rojas to the brickworks, results in objects and constructions that appear as 'ghosts' in the exhibition.
+The immediacy and rawness of this production process, which originally drew Villar Rojas to the brickworks, resulted in objects and constructions that appeared as 'ghosts' in the exhibition.
 This return to an old and traditional practice - similar to that of returning to clay as material and sculpture as a form - is the artist's path for inventing a symbolic world that speaks to our imagination as much as it does to the politics of a global economy.